stetre/moonlibs/README.md

 ### Examples

-Each library comes with a few examples, which are located in the `example/` directory of the source package (or in its subdirectories).
+Each library comes with a few examples, which are located in the `examples/` directory of the source package.

-Other examples, typically using more than one library, can be found in the `example/` directory of this repository.
+Other examples, typically using more than one library, can be found in the `examples/` directory of this repository.

 The examples are Lua scripts that can be executed with the standard Lua interpreter.